 - Avoid all processed foods.
 Gluten is added as a filler and emulsifier.

 - Better yet, eliminate all wheat from your diet for two weeks.
 At the end of the second week, down a loaf of French bread or have a huge bowl of pasta.
 In an hour, analyze how you feel.
+The fatigue and sleepiness always hits me the next day, about 12-14 hours later so just keep an eye out–YOU know your body.

 - Just get started.